Our world is changing at faster pace than ever. In order to keep up, we are continually adapting to new technology and the changing industries.

 Employers are looking for employees who can solve problems, think creatively and be a leader in every situation.

-These 19 tips will help you find ways to develop creative thinking and to use it to gain credibility as a leader in the workplace:
+These 19 tips will help you find ways to improve creative thinking skills.
+You can also use these skills to gain credibility as a leader in the workplace:

 1. Set limitations